JedimEmO/dmat/tutorial/hello_world.md

 The `append_dom` function from dominator lets us attach a dom node we construct from rust to the dom tree.
 In this case, we use the `body` utility function, which effectively lets us add our node to the `<body>` node in our html file.

-The `html!` macro from dominator will be our main tool for constructing dom nodes.
+The `html!` macro from dominator will be our main tool for constructing dom HTML nodes.
 The first parameter is the tag name to construct.

 The second parameter is a list of chained method calls that will be applied to the `DomBuilder<HtmlElement>` instance used to construct the node.